nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-info">
 :information_source: **Note:**<br>

-1. Tracey shows the entire edited database after the edit command is applied.
+1. Tracey shows the entire edited database after the edit command is applied.<br>

-2. After every edit command, the student at the specified index will be shifted to the bottom of the list.
+2. After every edit command, the student at the specified index will be shifted to the bottom of the list.<br>

 3. If the input phone number, matriculation number, or email address is already in the address book, Tracey will show an error message saying "This person already exists in the address book."